 Geometric Analysis Applied to General Relativity awarded by National Science Foundation (Principal Investigator).
 2007 to 2010

 Scalar Curvature, Geometric Flow, and the General Penrose Conjecture awarded by National Science Foundation (Principal Investigator).
 2005 to 2008

-Bray, H. "On the Positive Mass, Penrose, and ZAS Inequalities in General Dimension."
-Surveys in Geometric Analysis and Relativity in Honor of Richard Schoen’s 60th Birthday.
-Ed.
-H Bray and W Minicozzi.
-Beijing and Boston: Higher Education Press and International Press, 2011.
+Bray, H. “On the Positive Mass, Penrose, and ZAS Inequalities in General Dimension.”
+Surveys in Geometric Analysis and Relativity in Honor of Richard Schoen’s 60th Birthday, edited by H. Bray and W. Minicozzi, Higher Education Press and International Press, 2011.

-Bray, H, and Chrusciel, PT.
-"The Penrose Inequality."
-The Einstein Equations and the Large Scale Behavior of Gravitational Fields (50 Years of the Cauchy Problem in General Relativity).
-Ed.
-PT Chrusciel and HF Friedrich.
-Birkhauser, 2004.
+Bray, H., and P. T. Chrusciel.
+“The Penrose Inequality.”
+The Einstein Equations and the Large Scale Behavior of Gravitational Fields (50 Years of the Cauchy Problem in General Relativity), edited by P. T. Chrusciel and H. F. Friedrich, Birkhauser, 2004.

-Bray, H, and Schoen, RM.
-"Recent Proofs of the Riemannian Penrose Conjecture."
-Current Developments in Mathematics.
-Somerville, MA: International Press, 1999.
-1-36.
+Bray, H., and R. M. Schoen.
+“Recent Proofs of the Riemannian Penrose Conjecture.”
+Current Developments in Mathematics, International Press, 1999, pp. 1–36.

-Bray, H. "Black Holes and the Penrose Inequality in General Relativity."
-International Congress of Mathematicians.
-Beijing, China.
-2002.
+Bray, H. “Black Holes and the Penrose Inequality in General Relativity.”
+Proceedings of the International Congress of Mathematicians, vol. 2, 2002, pp. 257–72.

 Bray, H, and Morgan, F. "An isoperimetric comparison theorem for schwarzschild space and other manifolds."
 2002.
 Full Text